vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 * Add a summit database to display summit names

+# Version 0.5.0 (future release)

+* Issue #14: We now use the Cordova save dialog plugin to allow the user to choose where to save the exported files.
+This applies to the names.csv and the log csv and adif files.

 # Version 0.4.1 (bugfix release)

 * Issue #13: Fix fetching of spots.
 Because our value of -0.5 was not supported by